-Users should note that water resistance isn’t the same thing as waterproof.
+Users should note that water resistance isn’t the same thing as waterproofing.
 And, despite the water resistance rating of the Apple Watch Series 1, Apple doesn’t recommend submerging the watch.

-Apple Watch Series 2 and beyond, however, may be exposed to and submerged in water, with some exceptions.
-Keep in mind that Apple advises against water-based activities that involve high-velocity, such as boat tubing and waterskiing.
+However, Apple Watch Series 2 and beyond may be exposed to and submerged in water, with some exceptions.
+Remember that Apple advises against water-based activities involving high velocities, such as boat tubing and waterskiing.